The Good Company

-The Good Company was a Canadian variety television series which aired on CBC Television as mid-season programming from 1968 to 1969.
+The Good Company is a Canadian variety television series which aired on CBC Television as mid-season programming from 1968 to 1969.

 Premise

 The Good Company was a group of 25 performers between the ages of 16 and 25, originally appearing on a special broadcast for Juliette.
 The television series was of a variety format that featured 20 of the 25 Good Company members.
 Norman Amadio served as the series musical director.

 Scheduling

 This half-hour series was broadcast on Mondays at 9:00 p.m.
 (Eastern) from 17 June to 12 September 1968 in its first season, and from 30 June to 8 September 1969 in the final season.